alexzhekaiwang-lgtm/Help-me-read-my-medical-paper-plz/README.md

 cp -R read-medical-paper ~/.agents/skills/
 ```

-Restart Codex or begin a new task so skill discovery runs again.
+Codex detects skill changes automatically.
+If the skill does not appear, restart Codex and open a new task.

 ### Repository-scoped installation